CPD 501 Planning Theory and History

 MPH 565 Social and Behavioral Health

-The goal of this course is to provide students with an overview of the social and behavioral determinants of health including a review of epidemiological data.
+This course provides an overview of the social and behavioral determinants of health including a review of epidemiological data.
 The course addresses several prominent theories, models and frameworks used to help design, implement, and evaluate public health interventions.
 Examples of their application to specific public health efforts will be discussed.
-This course will help prepare students to incorporate theory-driven approaches, concepts, and frameworks into public health practice.
+This course is designed to prepare students to incorporate theory-driven approaches, concepts, and frameworks into public health practice.
 Cr 3.

 MPH 575 Health Systems Organization and Management

 This course provides students with an overview of organizational structures and relationships, management tasks and responsibilities, and related operational skills and knowledge.
 The course emphasizes evidence-based practices in the management of public health and healthcare organizations, human resources, performance and conflict management, and leadership skills.
 In addition to a midterm and final, students will work with case studies and current organizational challenges encountered as communities and health systems seek new ways of doing business.
 Cr 3.